-The Sort Transformation in SSIS is used to sort the source data in either Ascending or Descending order, which is similar to T-SQL command ORDER BY statement.
-Some transformations like Merge Transformation and Merge Join Transformation needs data to be sorted before using them.
-In these situations we use Sort Transformation to sort the data.
+The Sort Transformation in SSIS is used to sort the source data in either Ascending or Descending order, which is similar to the T-SQL command ORDER BY statement.
+Some transformations like Merge Transformation and Merge Join Transformation needs data to sort before using them.
+In these situations, we use SSIS Sort Transformation to sort the data.

 Sort Transformation in SSIS uses the Sort Order property to specify the priorities.

-- If the Sort Order value is positive number then Sort Transformation sort the data in Ascending order
+- If the Sort Order value is a positive number, then Sort Transformation sort the data in Ascending order

-- If the Sort Order value is Negative number then Sort Transformation sort the data in Descending order
+- If the Sort Order value is Negative number, SSIS Sort Transformation sort the data in descending order

-STEP 2: Drag and drop OLE DB Source, Sort Transformation and OLE DB Destination from toolbox to data flow region
+STEP 2: Drag and drop OLE DB Source, Sort Transformation, and OLE DB Destination from the toolbox to the data flow region

 STEP 3: Double click on OLE DB source in the data flow region will open the connection manager settings and provides space to write our SQL statement.